-The Company is also indirectly exposed to currency risk through financial assets invested in mutual funds, which are further invested in various securities.
+The Company is also indirectly exposed to currency risk through financial assets invested in mutual funds, joint ventures and private equity which are further invested in various securities.
 The Company monitors the impact of such risk using the so-called look-through principle.
-Most of the financial assets in mutual funds are the assets of the Company for products for which the investment risk is born by the insured.
+Most of the financial assets in mutual funds are the Company assets for products for which the investment risk is borne by the insured.

-As at 31 December 2019, the value of assets denominated in foreign currencies totaled EUR 33,229 thousand and EUR 36,753 thousand including indirect exposure from mutual funds (2018: EUR 30,557 thousand and EUR 31,716 thousand, respectively) and the value of liabilities denominated in foreign currencies amounted to zero (2018: EUR 0 thousand).
+As at 31 December 2020, the value of assets denominated in foreign currencies totaled EUR 33,673 thousand and EUR 47,353 thousand including indirect exposure from mutual funds (2019: EUR 33,229 thousand and EUR 36,753 thousand, respectively) and the value of liabilities denominated in foreign currencies amounted to zero (2019: EUR 0 thousand).
 The Company's major exposure exists towards issuers of securities seated in Europe and the United States.
 Assets are denominated in the US dollar, the Czech crown and the Polish zloty.